andrewchbaker/Data-Cleans/README.md

 2. MAKE PERMNO_TO_GVKEY

-This creates a file that has the associated compustat identifier (gvkey) for each permno/date combination where there is an identified gvkey.
+This creates a file that has the associated compustat identifier (gvkey) for each permno/date combination.
 Because one firm might have multiple issued securities, this file should be longer than the unique gvkey/date combination file from CRSP_COMP_MERGED.

-3. MAKE PERMNO_TO_NAME

-This creates a file that has identifying information (firm name, ticker) for each available permno/date combination.
-This may be longer than the file from PERMNO_TO_GVKEY because a permno may have trading dates where there is no associated GVKEY.
+In addition, there may be observations where there is a name and ticker associated with a permno, but where there is no compustat identifier (gvkey).
+These observations are retained, with gvkey being blank.